National Exam Eligible

 Procedure for program admittance

 All students must complete the course Allied Health A010 – Health Occupations in order to apply to the program.
 Students are selected and admitted to the program on a first come, first serve basis following completion of all prerequesite courses.
 Students must be admitted to the program in order to enroll in any NDT class.

 All classes must be taken in sequence as listed in the college catalog.

-Hospitals, clinics, physicians’ offices, research centers, and mobile services
+clinics, physicians’ offices, university medical centers, research centers and